Hello, how can we help you?

 History

-This tab displays the log of the performed executions.
+This tab displays the log of the completed executions.
 Remember that the executions are performed according to the frequency configured on the General tab.
 If an error occurs during execution, click on the button to view the generated log.

-After the configuration, save the scheduling data of the timer event.
+4. After the configuration, save the scheduling data of the timer event.

-Timer - Intermediate event
+Timer - Intermediate

 General